FeaturesHow It WorksPricingBlogGuide

 The same finding, two different reports:

-Profile A. 34, female, no diagnoses, no medications, no symptoms, balanced diet, regular exercise, recent homocysteine 8 µmol/L. Carries MTHFR C677T (CT heterozygous).
+Profile A. 34, female, balanced diet, regular exercise, no current concerns, no supplements.
+Carries MTHFR C677T (CT heterozygous).

-Profile B. 47, female, diagnosed major depressive disorder (treatment-resistant), on sertraline, also taking generic B-complex with folic acid, recent homocysteine 14 µmol/L, fatigue and low energy listed in symptoms.
+Profile B. 47, female, currently taking a generic B-complex with synthetic folic acid, lists fatigue and low energy in symptoms.
 Carries the same MTHFR C677T (CT heterozygous).

 Same gene, same genotype.
 Different person.
 Different report.

-Real GenoSight onboarding chat capturing family history with conversational entries and an inline disclaimer
+Real GenoSight onboarding chat capturing supplements and habits with conversational entries and an inline disclaimer

 What you don't have to provide